OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

     - *Expedited access to unemployment benefit:* If a state takes policy action to make it faster and easier to access nation or  state/federal unemployment benefits during the COVID-affected period, but doesn’t expand eligibility criteria, this is only recorded as a note.
 The underlying policy hasn’t changed or expanded to reach more people.

 ### E2- Debt/contract relief for households
 - This indicator does not have a binary flag variable to reflect geographic variation in policies.
 Therefore, we generally record the level of policy that applies everywhere across the jurisdiction - the highest common value of policy nationwide or statewide.
-Any policies of a higher value that are only available in limited areas are not recorded.  *For example*  if debt relief is only being provided by some cities, and not across the whole country or state, we would not report it.
+Any policies of a higher value that are only available in limited areas are not recorded.  *For example*  if debt relief is only being provided by some cities, and not across the whole country/territory or state, we would not report it.
 It is only recorded when the support recorded applies nationally or statewide.

 ### E3- Fiscal Measures